title-image

 Effects...Plugins...Flaming Pear...SuperBladePro...

-Apply the sg_just peachy preset (or a preset your choice).
+Apply the sg_smooth gold preset (or a preset your choice).
+This preset was made in

 image